Aluminum Die Castings

-High pressure die casting is a metal casting process offered by Connor Corporation that is characterized by forcing molten metal under high pressure into a tool cavity.
-The tool cavity is created using two hardened tool steel dies which have been machined into shape.
-Most die castings are made from non-ferrous metals, specifically zinc and aluminum alloys.
+High-pressure die-casting is a metal casting process offered by Connor Corporation that is characterized by forcing molten metal under high pressure into a tool cavity.
+The tool cavity is created using two hardened tool steel dies, which have been machined into shape.
+Most automotive castings are made from non-ferrous metals, specifically zinc and aluminum alloys.

 Understanding the Benefits

-Depending on the type of metal being cast, a hot-chamber conventional or hot-chamber multi-slide (4 slide) machine is used for zinc, and a cold-chamber conventional machine is used for aluminum.
-A primary advantage of this casting process is the ability to produce intricate zinc and aluminum parts at a high volume.
-Many times net shape parts can be produced resulting in a finished part with little or no secondary processes.
+Depending on the type of metal being cast, a hot-chamber conventional or hot-chamber multi-slide (4 slides) machine is used for zinc die-castings, and a cold-chamber conventional machine is used for aluminum.
+A primary advantage of this casting process is the ability to produce intricate zinc and aluminum die-castings at a high volume.
+Many times, net shape parts can be produced resulting in a finished part with little-or-no secondary processes.
 The tools, built from tool steel, are reusable so die casting can produce economical part prices for higher volume programs.
-Typical volumes start at 25,000/year and go higher from there.
+Average volumes start at 25,000/year and go higher from there.
 Machining parts and forging have their advantages, but the costs are often higher with these processes.

-Additional information on these alloys and standard tolerances here.
+Additional information on these alloys and standard tolerances can be found here.